Darryl King

-Born in Hamilton, New Zealand, King began competing in the F.I.M.
+Born in New Plymouth, New Zealand, King began competing in the F.I.M.
 Motocross World Championships in the 1990s.
 He finished in the top five six times including second-place finishes in 1997 and 1998.
 King is also a 19-time New Zealand motocross national champion and a three-time Australian motocross champion.
 He is the older brother of 1996 500cc motocross world champion, Shayne King.